Ysabel Bertolucci MLA Annual Conference Grant

 - Preferred that the applicant has between two and five years of experience as a health sciences professional at the time of the annual meeting.

 - The applicant must complete an application including a 200-word statement answering the question listed below.

 Priority consideration criteria:

-- The applicant is a first-time attendee at the MLA annual meeting.
+- The applicant is a first-time attendee at the MLA annual conference.

-- The applicant is presenting (or has submitted) a paper, poster, or lightning talk for MLA’s annual meeting.
+- The applicant is presenting (or has submitted) a paper, poster, or lightning talk for MLA’s annual conference.